Trekking in the Calabrian snow? Sure, why not when you’re in southern Italy…

-Unless you have a car, it’s pretty tricky to catch public transport from Cosenza to where we are going today, in the Sila National Park.
+Unless you have a car, it’s pretty tricky to catch public transport from Cosenza to where we are headed today, in the beautiful Sila National Park.

 The drive from Cosenza to Monte Scuro in the mountains takes about forty-five minutes.

-You can expect about a 10-degree variance from Cosenza to the mountains, and today is a definite weather forecast for around 20 centimetres of snow.
+You can expect about a 10-degree variance in temperature from Cosenza to the mountains.
+Today’s forecast is for definite snow of around 20 centimetres.

-Wearing two pairs of socks, beanie, gloves, full thermals, scarf, a couple of woollen layers, a minus eighteen-degree jacket, layered with another minus ten-degree jacket, I am prepared.
+Wearing two pairs of socks, beanie, gloves, full thermals, scarf, a couple of woollen layers, a minus eighteen-degree down jacket, layered with another minus ten-degree down jacket, I’m prepared.
 Not to mention, armed with chocolate, almonds, Jaffa biscuits, Panini, and water for the trek – all’s well with the world.

 Our destination: The Sila National Park

 I’ve written scatterings in previous posts about this stunning part of Calabria but today, is going to be different.
-This will be an immersion in the mountains during the winter, in the heart of the Sila National Park – whilst it’s snowing, heavily.
+This will be a total immersion in the mountains during the winter, in the heart of the Sila National Park – whilst it’s snowing, heavily.

-Diverse pristine woods and mountains make up the five-hundred-thousand hectares of the Sila National Park, which spans over the Cosenza, Crotone, and Catanzaro provinces in Calabria; and is one of Italy’s oldest national parks.
+Diverse pristine woods and mountains make up the five-hundred-thousand hectares of the Sila National Park, which spans over the Cosenza, Crotone, and Catanzaro provinces in Calabria.
+The Sila is one of Italy’s oldest national parks.